-RAN visible QoE measurements are configured by the NG-RAN node, where a subset of QoE metrics is reported from the UE as an explicit IE readable by the NG-RAN node.
-RAN visible QoE measurements (e.g., RAN visible QoE metrics, RAN visible QoE values) could be utilized by the NG-RAN node for network optimization.
-RAN visible QoE measurements are supported for the DASH streaming and VR services.
-The NG-RAN node configures the RAN visible QoE measurement to collect all or some of the available RAN visible QoE metrics, where the indication of metric availability is received from the OAM or CN.
-The set of available RAN visible QoE metrics is a subset of the metrics which are already configured as part of QoE measurement configuration encapsulated in the transparent container.
-The PDU session ID(s) corresponding to the service that is subject to QoE measurements can also be reported by the UE along with the RAN visible QoE measurement results.
+RAN visible QoE measurements are configured at the UE by the gNB, where a subset of configured QoE metrics is reported from the UE to the gNB as an explicit IE readable by the gNB.
+The RAN visible QoE measurements can be used by the gNB for network optimization.
+The RAN visible QoE measurements are supported for the DASH streaming and VR services.
+The gNB configures the RAN visible QoE measurement of all or some of the available RAN visible QoE metrics, where the indication of metric availability is received by the gNB as part of management-based or the signalling-based QoE configuration.
+The set of available RAN visible QoE metrics is a subset of the metrics configured as part of QoE measurement configuration encapsulated in the application layer container.
+RAN visible QoE measurements and encapsulated QoE measurements can be configured together or separately.
+RAN visible QoE measurements can only be configured if there is a corresponding QoE measurement configuration for the same service type configured at the UE.
+The gNB may modify a RAN visible QoE configuration by releasing it and configuring the UE with a new RAN visible QoE configuration pertaining to the same QoE reference.
+In this case, the new RAN visible QoE configuration applies immediately, i.e., during the same application session.